microsoft/vscode-docs/docs/cpp/c-cpp-properties-schema-reference.md

 This article explains the scheme for the c_cpp_properties.json settings file.

-For more information about changing these settings, see [Customizing Default Settings](/docs/cpp/customize-default-settings-cpp.md) and [Configure IntelliSense](/docs/cpp/configure-intellisense.md).
+Looking to get started with configuring your project?
+See [Configure Intellisense](/docs/cpp/configure-intellisense.md).For more information about changing these settings, see [Customizing Default Settings](/docs/cpp/customize-default-settings-cpp.md).

 ## Example